-“These new regulations will drastically change the home care industry to the detriment of small businesses, patient comfort and worker wages,” warned Susan Eckerly, senior vice president of the National Federation of Independent Business, in a media release.
+“These new regulations will drastically change the home care industry to the detriment of small businesses, patient comfort and worker wages,” warned Susan Eckerly, senior vice president of the National Federation of Independent Business.
 “Requiring overtime pay threatens to put the small firms that provide companion care out of business and jeopardizes the level of care their clients currently enjoy.”
 Moreover, “DOL has effectively mandated home care providers work in shorter shifts with reduced hours.
 At the same time, those who rely on these services can expect less personal care coupled with significantly rising prices.”

 The home health care industry has grown dramatically over the past several decades as more Americans choose to receive long-term care at home, instead of in nursing homes or other facilities.
 There are an estimated 1.9 million direct-care workers in the U.S.